Back to Guides

 Chapter 04

-Why route comparisons and tax-regime comparisons should not collapse into one idea
+Why route comparisons and financial-regime comparisons should not collapse into one idea

-Pages that compare Golden Visa planning with NHR 2.0 or IFICI-style tax expectations can confuse route structure with tax treatment.
-That creates weak semantics and weak decision-making because the reader leaves without knowing whether the live problem is immigration pathway, tax sequencing, or both.
+Pages that compare Golden Visa planning with NHR 2.0 or NHR-style financial expectations can confuse route structure with financial planning.
+That creates weak semantics and weak decision-making because the reader leaves without knowing whether the live problem is immigration pathway, financial sequencing, or both.

-A stronger page should separate the two layers clearly: what route or residency mechanism is being compared, and what tax-planning logic the reader is really trying to pressure-test.
+A stronger page should separate the two layers clearly: what route or residency mechanism is being compared, and what financial-planning logic the reader is really trying to pressure-test.

 Question type